lexbor/docs/source/examples/html/element_attributes.md

-This article explains the implementation found in [lexbor/html/element_attributes.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/element_attributes.c), which demonstrates how to manipulate HTML element attributes using the Lexbor library.
+This article explains the implementation found in [lexbor/html/element_attributes.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/element_attributes.c), which demonstrates how to manipulate HTML element attributes using the `lexbor` library.
 The example outlines parsing an HTML snippet, finding an element, and performing various operations involving element attributes, such as adding, checking existence, retrieving, modifying, and removing attributes from an